Bodrum Holidays 2025/2026

 Villages that capture the imagination

 Next to Bitez but a bit further west are Ortakent and Yahsi, where you’ll find one of the loveliest and longest beaches in the peninsula extending from one village to the other.
-And with cafes and restaurants overlooking the beach, you won’t have to go far for nourishment.
-These areas can be reached from Bodrum by� Dolmus, a local minibus service, or by car or boat.
+And with cafes and restaurants overlooking the beach, you won’t have to go far for some tasty treats.
+These areas can be reached from Bodrum by Dolmus, a local minibus service, or by car or boat, which is super affordable and perfect for day trips on your cheap Bodrum holiday.

 Buzzing nightlife